DARucker/Sprint5_Task1_L2_API_Rest_Crud_With_SQL/README.md

 Access the page ->https://start.spring.io/, and generate a Spring boot project with the following characteristics:

-We have an entity called FlorEntity, which has the following properties:
+We have an entity called FlowerEntity, which has the following properties:

 - int id